 Acupuncture Offers Pain Relief

-Within 29 clinical trials, researchers split 18,000 participants, diagnosed with chronic pain, into two test groups.
+In 29 clinical trials, researchers divided 18,000 participants diagnosed with chronic pain into two test groups.
 One test group received acupuncture treatment in addition to standard medical care.
-Whereas, the other group only received standard medical care.
+The other group received only standard medical care.

 Acupuncture Improves Mood Levels

 The research team not only focused on treating chronic pain but also depression.
-Involving 755 patients, the study focused on comparing the effectiveness of acupuncture or counseling versus antidepressants.
+Involving 755 patients, the study compared the effectiveness of acupuncture and counseling against antidepressants.
 Like the previous trial, the results proved that alternative methods noticeably reduced the severity of the patients’ depression.
 After only one treatment, patients experienced fewer, if any, episodes of depression for up to a year.
-This is exciting news considering antidepressants don’t work well for many struggling with depression.
+This is exciting news, considering antidepressants don’t work well for many struggling with depression.

 Acupuncture Is Cost Effective